ORNL-TechInt/ORNL-TechInt-Page/README.md

 (where UID is your NCCS username). 'make review' deploys the site in your account at $HOME/www/techint.

+NOTE: This will only work on a machine where /ccs/wwwusers is mounted.
+Examples are home, dtnXX, rhea, etc.

 <a name="deploying">
 Deploying Changes